jeffskinnerbox/blog/content/ideas/neural-networks-deep-learning-machine-learning.md

 * [Scientific Graphics Visualisation: An Introduction to PGF/TikZ](https://www.opensourceforu.com/2018/06/scientific-graphics-visualisation-an-introduction-to-pgf-tikz/)
 * [Scientific Graphics Visualisation: An Introduction to PSTricks](https://www.opensourceforu.com/2018/07/scientific-graphics-visualisation-an-introduction-to-pstricks/)

-# Declarative Machine Learning Framework
+# Declarative Machine Learning Framewor
 Ludwig is a declarative machine learning framework that makes it easy to define machine learning pipelines using a simple and flexible data-driven configuration system.
 Ludwig is suitable for a wide variety of AI tasks, and is hosted by the Linux Foundation AI & Data.